tonethar/IGME-330-Master/notes/firebase-2.md

 ## II.
 Start code

 - The code below will create the interface for this "clicking" game
-- Be sure to add your firebase setup code in #1 and #2 below
+- Be sure to add your firebase setup code to #1 and #2 below
 - Test the app, you should see something like the screenshot below:
   - The "Click Me!" button will work
   - You should see the firebase object logged to the console